asyncapi/website/pages/blog/socketio-automatic-docs.md

  - https://www.asyncapi.com/blog/socketio-part2

 ## The problem
-Imagine that you are working on a large project that uses a Flask-SocketIO server to handle real-time communication between the client and server.
+Imagine that you are working on a large project that uses a Flask-SocketIO server to handle real-time communication between the client and the server.
 The server was originally well-documented, but over time the documentation has become out of date as the server has evolved and new features have been added.

 I found myself in the same situation.
 I needed to maintain and constantly add more documentation to a Flask-SocketIO server.
 To make this process more efficient, I sought a solution to automate the generation of documentation from the existing codebase.
 This would eliminate the need for team members to manually edit the AsyncAPI specification file every time there was a change, a challenging task for those unfamiliar with AsyncAPI.
 By automating this process, we hoped to save time and reduce the workload for the team.